IFCI’s Education Plan study of inspection procedures and hands-on training.

 IFCI’s philosophy is that an inspector must continue to educate themselves in the field to remain an asset to themselves, the industry, and the market.

-Inspectors will differentiate themselves based on their degree of continued education, Claims Analysts’ reviews and IFCI reviews.
+Inspectors will differentiate themselves based on their degree of continued education, Claims Analyst and IFCI reviews.

-Inspectors will receive degrees of certification based on their continued education and the reviews.
+Inspectors will receive degrees of certification based on their continued education and reviews.